albertlauncher/documentation/src/gettingstarted/contributing.md

 ## Appreciation

-Support me/[@manuelschneider](https://github.com/ManuelSchneid3r) as a creator by [becoming a sponsor or donating](/donation/).
+Support me ([@manuelschneider](https://github.com/ManuelSchneid3r)) as a creator by [becoming a sponsor or donating](/donation/).
-Do not forget the authors of your most beloved plugins.
+Do not forget the authors and maintainers of your most beloved plugins.
 Check their GitHub profiles for donation links.